 I’m NOT a poet so I had no idea what to do with those alliterated words.

-Today, I LOVE Autumn in the Northwest!
+Today, I feel blessed to be in LOVE Autumn in the Northwest!